-The included shock mount and pop shield keep it out of harm’s way and the unfussy enclosure looks nowhere near as dainty or fragile as the other sub-$500 offerings.
+The included shock mount and pop shield keep it out of harm’s way and the unfussy enclosure looks nowhere near as dainty or fragile as the others sub-$500 offerings.
 The LCT 440 Pure would be great with everything.
-There’s step-up version called the LCT 540S which offers a more balanced tone over the entire spectrum and effortless clarity.
+There’s a step-up version called the LCT 540S, which offers a more balanced tone over the entire spectrum and effortless clarity.

 Now we’re talking.
-No need to look for budget versions of great microphones, with $1000 to spend you can simply buy a great microphone.
+No need to look for budget versions of great microphones, with $1,000 to spend you can simply buy a great microphone.

 Neumann TLM 102

 Neumann had to turn up at some point.
 This famous microphone brand is found in studios the world over.
 The TLM 102 is compact and unimpressive to look at but beneath that red badge you know there’s something a bit special.
 It excels at vocals, bringing a sweetness to the party with low noise and high clarity.

-The specs don’t make it stand out from the crowd, many cheaper mics have similar numbers, but you just know that having a Neumann in your studio is going to elevate your work.
+The specs don’t make it stand out from the crowd; many cheaper mics have similar numbers but you just know that having a Neumann in your studio is going to elevate your work.

+But at this level, you need to consider your environment.
 How good is your recording space?
 How well insulated and treated for audio?
 What preamps are you going into and how will it be recorded?
 Without these things in place then the advantages of a high-end microphone will be somewhat lost in the signal chain.

 But the most important thing will be your vocal performance and a popper stopper.
 What’s a popper stopper?
 Originally made from a pair of women’s pantyhose stretched over a coat hanger these circular pop shields prevent plosives from P and B sounds from impacting the microphone.
 An absolutely vital piece of studio equipment for vocals whether the microphone claims to have it built in or not.